This

 version.

-These photographs of Buttermilk Falls range through the seasons,
+These photographs of Buttermilk Falls range through the

 from spring to winter.Many visitors to the park don't realize that